richwaters/PresideNotify/README.md

 Next, go to the Sources list in the left sidebar of MailMate.
 For each source you'd like to issue notifications from, control-click and choose "Edit rules ...".
 Select "Rules" from the top bar on that window, and then tap the + button to add a new rule.
 [This screenshot](PresideMailMateRuleScreenshot.png) shows what the rule parameters should generally look like.
 (Advanced users might choose to use a different filter than 'Every message' or even set up multiple rules that uses different notifications depending on the filter.)

+Finally, things will work better if the name of each Source in MailMate matches the 'Nickname' of the corresponding account in Preside.
+You can change the name of the mail source in MailMate by right/ctrl-clicking on the source and choosing "Rename Source ...".
+Or, you can change the nickname in Preside by navigating to the account from the More > Accounts screen.

 <br />

 ## Python Monitoring